indraai/vedicthreefoldalgorithm.com/training/threefold-action.md

 copyright: (c)2024 Quinn Michaels.
 All rights reserved.
 ---

-![Threefold Action](/assets/img/page/training/ins-threefold-action.png)

-Welcome back to our instructional series on the **#VedicThreefoldAlgorithm**.
 In this segment, we delve into the concept of **#ThreefoldAction**, an essential component that guides us on how to perform actions in alignment with the Vedic principles.
 Understanding and applying these concepts can significantly influence our personal growth and societal harmony.

+![Threefold Action](/assets/img/page/training/ins-threefold-action.png)

-### #ThreefoldAction Explained
+## Explained

 In the Vedic tradition, every action we perform can be categorized based on the qualities of goodness, passion, and ignorance.
 These qualities determine the nature of our actions and their outcomes.